Aryan-Jain-1710/Log-Anonymization-RCAC/README.md

 ### Project Structure:

-- **ms_pres_implementation.py**: the main file of the framework that creates instances of all the yaml file recognizers and uses them to generate an anonymized system log files.
+- **main_implementation.py**: the main file of the framework that creates instances of all the yaml file recognizers and uses them to generate an anonymized system log files.
+- **operator_typehash.py**: created a new operator class that can be added to the existing list of anonymizing operators and be used to anonymize the analyzed content.
 - **yaml_files/email_recognizer.yaml**: list of all emails that should be anonymized, the user must provide a list according to the template provided in the file.
 - **yaml_files/user_recognizer.yaml**: list of all user names that should be anonymized, the user must provide a list according to the template provided in the file.
 - **yaml_files/groupnames_recognizer.yaml**: list of all group names that should be anonymized, the user must provide a list according to the template provided in the file.